-- any error or omission (other than an arithmetical error) the supplier shall be given the opportunity to clarify their quotation; - that the offer requires clarification, the buying officer shall contact the supplier to seek clarification; or - an arithmetical error, subject to prior approval of the Finance Officer or an officer designated by him/her, the necessary correction shall be notified to the supplier in writing who shall within seven days from receipt of such notice either confirm their quote in writing as corrected or withdraw it.
+• any error or omission (other than an arithmetical error) the supplier shall be given the opportunity to clarify their quotation;

+- that the offer requires clarification, the buying officer shall contact the supplier to seek clarification; or - an arithmetical error, subject to prior approval of the Head of Finance and Procurement or an officer designated by him or her, the necessary correction shall be notified to the supplier in writing who shall within seven days from receipt of such notice either confirm their quote in writing as corrected or withdraw it.

 Once approved, the appropriate buying officer will send a copy of the report and recommendations and all quotations received to the Secretariat Section and place an order with the successful supplier.
-The Secretariat Section will retain a copy of all relevant documents for audit purposes, and for a period of six years, and will communicate the outcome to unsuccessful suppliers.
+The Secretariat Section will retain a copy of all relevant documents, for audit purposes, for a period of six years and will communicate the outcome to unsuccessful suppliers.

-3.10 Formal Tenders (Contracts valued in excess of £100,000)
+2.10 Formal tenders (contracts valued in excess of £100,000)

-For any Contract for the provision of goods, services or works where the estimated Contract Sum exceeds £100,000, a sourcing strategy shall be agreed between the buying officer and the Supply Chain Section in accordance with the Brigade's Procurement Policy (Standing Order 08/01).
+For any contract for the provision of goods, services or works where the estimated contract sum exceeds £100,000, a sourcing strategy shall be agreed between the buying officer and the Supply Chain Section in accordance with WMFS Procurement Policy (Standing Order 8/1).
 Formal tenders must be obtained via the Secretariat Section.

-3.10.1 Compliance with EU Directives
+2.10.1 Compliance with EU Directives